 - Increased irritability

-- Having low energy throughout the day
+- Having low energy or fatigue

 What Is Anger?